errata-ai/vale-vscode/README.md

   <img src="https://user-images.githubusercontent.com/8785025/89956857-d1635680-dbea-11ea-8e50-8e2715721e5d.png" />
 </p>

-Quickly navigate from an in-editor alert to a rule's implementation on your `StylesPath` by clicking "View Rule".
+Navigate from an in-editor alert to a rule's implementation on your `StylesPath` by clicking "View Rule".

 ### Quick Fixes (Vale Server only)